PetePrattis/get-beer-info-from-BreweryDB-API/README.md

-# A Python Programm / Project
+# A Python Program / Project

 **This is a simple python project from my early days as a Computer Science student**